shipwright-io/build/docs/proposals/buildstrategy-steps-resources.md

 ### Risks and Mitigations

 Proper documentation needs to be made to communicate the existence of `flavours` for strategies of the same type to users.
 When it comes to UI, is the decision of the UI team to decide how they will expose(_interface_) this flavours to their end-users.
-Strategy admins have full responsability on the flavours they decide to define, but recommendations of flavours should be made for this repository.
+Strategy admins have full responsibility on the flavours they decide to define, but recommendations of flavours should be made for this repository.

 ## Design Details